Molecular biology: Hershey–Chase Experiment

-Confirmation that DNA is the genetic material which is cause of infection came from the Hershey–Chase experiment.
+Confirmation that DNA is the genetic material which is the cause of infection came from the Hershey–Chase experiment.
 They used E.coli and bacteriophage for the experiment.
-This experiment is also known as blender experiment, as kitchen blender was used as a major piece of apparatus.
+This experiment is also known as the blender experiment, as kitchen blender was used as a major piece of apparatus.
 Alfred Hershey and Martha Chase demonstrated that the DNA injected by a phage particle into a bacterium contains all information required to synthesize progeny phage particles.
 They used radioactivity to tag the bacteriophage's protein coat with radioactive sulfur and DNA with radioactive phosphorus, into two different test tubes respectively.
-After mixing bacteriophage and E.coli into the test tube, the incubation period starts in which phage transforms the genetic material in the E.coli cells.
+After mixing bacteriophage and E.coli into the test tube, the incubation period starts in which the phage injects its genetic material into the E.coli cells.
 Then the mixture is blended or agitated, which separates the phage from E.coli cells.
 The whole mixture is centrifuged and the pellet which contains E.coli cells was checked and the supernatant was discarded.
-The E.coli cells showed radioactive phosphorus, which indicated that the transformed material was DNA not the protein coat.
+The E.coli cells showed radioactive phosphorus, which indicated that the injected material was DNA not the protein coat.

-The transformed DNA gets attached to the DNA of E.coli and radioactivity is only seen onto the bacteriophage's DNA.
-This mutated DNA can be passed to the next generation and the theory of Transduction came into existence.
-Transduction is a process in which the bacterial DNA carry the fragment of bacteriophages and pass it on the next generation.
+The injected DNA replicates within the E.coli cells and directs the synthesis of progeny phage particles.
+The related process of transduction, described by Zinder and Lederberg, is also a type of horizontal gene transfer.
+Transduction is a process in which a bacteriophage carries a fragment of bacterial DNA and transfers it to another bacterium.
 This is also a type of horizontal gene transfer.